ddk376/AAQuestions/README.md

 - Optimizes N+1 queries for   `User#average_karma` which computes the avg number of likes for a `User`'s questions

 ## How to Use
-- in the command line run `./import_db.sh` to setup the database
+- in the command line run `cat import_db.sql | sqlite3 questions.db` to setup the database

 ## Bonus Implementations